fiddy package

 The method that determined whether the directional derivative is correct.

-output: Dict[str, Any] = None
+output: dict[str, Any] = None

 Miscellaneous output from the method.